Lavanyask03/movies-app/README.md

 ```
 npm install
 ```
 4. Add your own api key in src/App.js file.
-You can an api key from [here](http://www.omdbapi.com/)
+You can get an api key from [here](http://www.omdbapi.com/)
 5. Run the application.
 ```
 npm start